Decathlete Gregory 'in coma' after bike crash

 The 31-year-old's partner, Naomi Heffernan, said on social media: "Ben... has a fractured skull, neck and multiple haemorrhages to his brain.
 He's in a coma and on life support."

-Gregory is a multiple Welsh champion who has represented Wales at three Commonwealth Games and Great Britain.
+Gregory has represented Great Britain, is a multiple Welsh champion and competed at three Commonwealth Games.

 In October 2020 Gregory escaped serious injury in another bike crash.